weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/motivation.md

 High Availability can be illustrated by the following configuration examples:
-1. Write ALL, Read ONE - There is no High Availability during writing because ALL nodes need to respond to write requests.
+1. Write `ALL`, Read `ONE` - There is no High Availability during writing because `ALL` nodes need to respond to write requests.
 There is High Availability on read requests: all nodes can go down except one while reading and the read operations are still available.
-2. Write QUORUM, Read QUORUM (n/2+1) - A minority of nodes could go down, the majority of nodes should be up and running, and you can still do both reading and writing.
+2. Write `QUORUM`, Read `QUORUM` (n/2+1) - A minority of nodes could go down, the majority of nodes should be up and running, and you can still do both reading and writing.
-3. Write ONE, Read ONE - This is the most available configuration.
+3. Write `ONE`, Read `ONE` - This is the most available configuration.
 All but one node can go down and both read and write operations are still possible.
 Note that this super High Availability comes with a cost of Low Consistency guarantees.
 Due to eventual consistency, your application must be able to deal with temporarily showing out-of-date data.

 ## Increased (Read) Throughput
 When you have many read requests on your Weaviate instance, for example because you're building an application for many users, the database setup should be able to support high throughput.
 Throughput is measured in Queries Per Second (QPS).
 Adding extra server nodes to your database setup means that the throughput scales with it.
 The more server nodes, the more users (read operations) the system will be able to handle.
 Thus, replicating your Weaviate instance increases throughput.

-When reading is set to a low consistency level (e.g. ONE), then scaling the replication factor (i.e. the number of database server nodes) increases the throughput linearly.
-For example, when the read consistency level is ONE, if one node can reach 10,000 QPS, then a setup with 3 replica nodes can receive 30,000 QPS.
+When reading is set to a low consistency level (i.e. `ONE`), then scaling the replication factor (i.e. the number of database server nodes) increases the throughput linearly.
+For example, when the read consistency level is `ONE`, if one node can reach 10,000 QPS, then a setup with 3 replica nodes can receive 30,000 QPS.

 <p align="center"><img src="/img/docs/replication-architecture/replication-increased-throughput.png" alt="Increased Throughput" width="75%"/></p>